quayum-ahnaf/Exam_Flow/README.md

-# ExamFlow AI
+# ExamFlow Nova

-ExamFlow AI is a premium, multi-page study planner for turning a syllabus and exam date into a countdown, adaptive timetable, revision engine, recovery flow, focus mode, what-if rescheduler, and export-ready plan.
+ExamFlow Nova is a premium, multi-page study planner for turning a syllabus and exam date into a countdown, adaptive timetable, revision engine, recovery flow, focus mode, what-if rescheduler, and export-ready plan.

 ## Pages